prestonharberts/bib/Bible/ezek27.md

 “You, son of man, sing a lament for Tyre.
 ###### 3
 “Say to Tyre, who sits at the entrance of the sea, merchant to the peoples on many coasts, ‘This is what the Sovereign LORD says:
->  “ ‘O Tyre, you have said, “I am perfectly beautiful.”
+> “‘O Tyre, you have said, “I am perfectly beautiful.”
 ###### 4
->  ‘ Your borders are in the heart of the seas;
+> ‘Your borders are in the heart of the seas;
->  ‘ Your builders have perfected your beauty.
+> ‘Your builders have perfected your beauty.
 ###### 5
->  ‘ They crafted all your planks out of fir trees from Senir;
+> ‘They crafted all your planks out of fir trees from Senir;
->  ‘ They took a cedar from Lebanon to make your mast.
+> ‘They took a cedar from Lebanon to make your mast.
 ###### 6
->  ‘ They made your oars from oaks of Bashan;
+> ‘They made your oars from oaks of Bashan;
->  ‘ They made your deck with cypress wood from the coasts of Cyprus.
+> ‘They made your deck with cypress wood from the coasts of Cyprus.
 ###### 7
->  ‘ Fine linen from Egypt, woven with patterns, was used for your sail
+> ‘Fine linen from Egypt, woven with patterns, was used for your sail
->  ‘ To serve as your banner;
+> ‘To serve as your banner;
->  ‘ Blue and purple from the coastlands of Elishah were used for your deck’s awning.
+> ‘Blue and purple from the coastlands of Elishah were used for your deck’s awning.
 ###### 8
->  ‘ The leaders of Sidon and Arvad were your rowers;
+> ‘The leaders of Sidon and Arvad were your rowers;
->  ‘ Your skilled men, O Tyre, were your captains.
+> ‘Your skilled men, O Tyre, were your captains.
 ###### 9
->  ‘ The elders of Gebal and her skilled men were within you, mending cracks;
+> ‘The elders of Gebal and her skilled men were within you, mending cracks;
->  ‘ All the ships of the sea and their mariners were within you to trade for your merchandise.
+> ‘All the ships of the sea and their mariners were within you to trade for your merchandise.
 ###### ¶ 10
->  ‘ Men of Persia, Lud, and Put were in your army, men of war.
+> ‘Men of Persia, Lud, and Put were in your army, men of war.
->  ‘ They hung shield and helmet on you; they gave you your splendor.
+> ‘They hung shield and helmet on you; they gave you your splendor.
 ###### 11
->  ‘ The Arvadites joined your army on your walls all around,
+> ‘The Arvadites joined your army on your walls all around,
->  ‘ And the Gammadites were in your towers.
+> ‘And the Gammadites were in your towers.
->  ‘ They hung their quivers on your walls all around;
+> ‘They hung their quivers on your walls all around;
->  ‘ They perfected your beauty.
+> ‘They perfected your beauty.
 ###### ¶ 12
 “‘Tarshish was your trade partner because of your abundant wealth; they exchanged silver, iron, tin, and lead for your products.
 ###### 13